 Cycling seems to inspire fanatical devotion in its followers, but it can be intimidating for the uninitiated.
-The super-friendly instructors at Crank NYC (locations on the Upper East Side and Long Island City) make for one of the most welcoming environments we’ve ever encountered and a great workout to boot.
+The super-friendly instructors at Crank NYC (locations on the Upper East Side and in Long Island City) make for one of the most welcoming environments we’ve ever encountered and a solid workout to boot.

-If you have trouble getting past the whole hamster-on-a-wheel feeling, The Monster Cycle (Soho, Chelsea) keeps you entertained by screening music videos at the front of the class.
+If you have trouble getting past the whole hamster-on-a-wheel feeling, The Monster Cycle (Soho, Chelsea) keeps you entertained by screening music videos at the front of the room.
 (Trust us, you just feel stronger watching Beyoncé strut on-screen.)